What are the guidelines for using a mobile access tower when it is windy?

 PASMA registered and approved training centre deliver the nationally recognised PASMA training syllabus for competency in mobile towers.
 Click here to find your nearest Training Centre.

-Do you need the manufacturer’s instruction manual to assemble a tower?
+Do you need an instruction manual to assemble a tower?

-Quite simply – if you don’t have a copy of the manufacturer’s instructions, you cannot assemble the tower.
-You can find PASMA registered manufacturers instruction manuals either on their websites or here.
+Quite simply – if you don’t have a copy of the current instruction manual, you cannot assemble the tower.
+You can find PASMA Manufacturing Members’ instruction manuals either on their websites or in our manuals library.